 Are you looking for romantic and fun things to do in Denver in winter this year?
 The Mile High City has lots of cool winter activities from sledding, skiing in the Rocky Mountains, taking the ski train to Winter Park, and amazing winter scenic drives.
 For indoor lovers, you will find winter concerts, live music, romantic dining, and high teas, plus lots more amazing activities in our ultimate guide to Denver in winter.
 You might also like our winter guide to Rocky Mountain National Park which is full of snowy fun in Estes Park.
-You may also like our post on 22 Best City Breaks in the USA.

 For quite some time we were on the fence about visiting Denver in winter.
 The idea of spending time outdoors in chilling temperatures was not that appealing but all the snowy fun and stunning views of snow-covered Rockies kept beckoning us.